These books are linked by theme or world. They are independent and can be read in any order:

 In Your Eyes

 Raised to become Alpha of the Yafenack pack, Samuel Goodwin dedicates his life to studying shifter laws, strengthening his body, and learning from his father.
-Taking control comes easily to Samuel, but relating to people, including those he's supposed to lead, is a constant challenge.
+But despite his best efforts, Samuel can’t relate to people, including those he's supposed to lead.

 When Samuel meets Korban Keller, the son of a neighboring pack's Alpha, he reacts with emotion instead of intellect for the first time in his life.
-Resenting the other shifter for putting him off-balance, Samuel first tries to intimidate Korban and then tries to avoid him.
+Resenting the other shifter for throwing him off-balance, Samuel first tries to intimidate Korban and then desperately avoids him.
 What he can't do is forget Korban's warm eyes, easy smile, and happy personality.

-When a battle between their fathers results in tragedy, Samuel and Korban are thrown together.
-With his world crashing down around him, Samuel must save his pack and show them he can lead.
-But first, Korban needs to save Samuel by inspiring him to feel.
-Two very different men with a tumultuous history must overcome challenges from all sides and see past the rules they've been taught to realize they are destined to fit together.
+When a battle between their fathers ends tragically, Samuel struggles to lead his pack while Korban works to break through Samuel’s emotional barriers.
+Two very different men with a tumultuous history must overcome challenges from all sides and see past their society’s rules to realize they are destined for one another.

-THE FIRST thing I hated about him was his smile.
-Nobody smiles that much genuinely.
+The first thing I hated about him was his smile.
+Nobody genuinely smiles that much.
 It’s fake.
 I don’t trust fake people; they tend to hide things.
 And Korban Keller was as fake as they came.